dasfaha/sky/README.md

 1. Standalone Server - A simple server to store and retrieve events and paths for an object.
-1. PQL Query Engine - Parsing, lexing and execution of a PQL query.
+1. EQL Query Engine - Parsing, lexing and execution of an EQL query.
 1. Multi-Threaded Server - Daemon server for production use.
 1. Write Ahead Log - Periodically write events to the database to improve write performance.